i-love-flamingo/flamingo-commerce/price/Readme.md

 `price.GetPayable().Equals(price2.GetPayable())` will be true

 ## Charge:
 Represents a price together with a type.
-A charge has a values price (normaly in default currency) and a the price that is payed that might be in a different currency.
+A charge has a values price (normally in default currency) and a the price that is paid that might be in a different currency.
-Can be used in places where you need to give the price value a certain extra semantic information or to represent something that need to be payed (charged).
+Can be used in places where you need to give the price value a certain extra semantic information or to represent something that need to be paid (charged).

 ## Template Func - Formatting a Price Object